mookman288/Challah/README.md

 Challah is a prototype library for aliasing console mechanics and eventually implementing error or exception handling with easy to read client prompts.

+###Purpose

+The best way to learn is by doing.
+Challah is a collection of steps taken toward learning more about JavaScript, and the foundations of building a library.
+Feel free to peruse the commits to learn more about how Challah was developed.

 ###Usage

 `Challah.log(message, color, background, effect);`